lichyc/clusterWatchdog/README.md

 ## How to extend
 If you like to take action on:
 - a member joining||disappearing from the cluster: Implement `com.redhat.gss.eap6.clustering.JgroupsViewChangeListener` and register your class.
+-  `com.redhat.gss.eap6.clustering.jmx.AbstractJmxViewChangeListener` can get used for implementations using JMX.
 - local channel status change (connect/disconnect/close): Implement `org.jgroups.ChannelListener` and register your class.
-If you like to `clear` an Infinispan cache on disappear &|join of a member, you can extend from `com.redhat.gss.eap6.clustering.AbstractJmxViewChangeListener`.
+- `com.redhat.gss.eap6.clustering.jmx.AbstractJmxChannelListener` can get used for implementations using JMX.

 ## How to configure
-The configuration of the watchdog is in `clusterWatchdog.properties`.
+The configuration of the Watchdog is in `clusterWatchdog.properties`.
 Simply edit to register you classes.
 The parameters can get overwritten by using `System-Properties`, so feel free to use command-line parameters.

+## How to operate
+The usual mode is deploy and let the Watchdog do its job.
+Nevertheless an MBean is exposed to to ask a cluster to assume normal operation mode.
+Let's assume in cluster one node had to get hardly killed.
+The ClusterWatchdog} will recognise this as failure of this node.
+In case the node can't get restarted to allow a analysis, calling this operation allow all other node to resume to normal operations mode.

 ## Example Implementations of Listeners
 - `com.redhat.gss.eap6.clustering.LoggingClusterChannelListener`: a trivial implementation of `org.jgroups.ChannelListener`, which simply logs the state changes on the channel fired by JGroups.
+- `com.redhat.gss.eap6.clustering.infinispan.EapInfinispanCacheCleaner`: invokes a `clear()` operation via JMX on an Infinispan `entity` cache.
-- `com.redhat.gss.eap6.clustering.AbstractJmxViewChangeListener`: an implementation of `com.redhat.gss.eap6.clustering.JgroupsViewChangeListener` which invoke a `clear()` operation via JMX on an Infinispan cache.
+-  `com.redhat.gss.eap6.clustering.infinispan.InfinispanEapHibernateSecondLevelCacheClear`: invokes a `clear()` operation via JMX on an Infinispan `entity` cache.

 ## How to build
 It's a Maven project, so arrest the usual suspects.